Posted on: 01-05-2017 in News

 Employers are not obliged to give staff the day off, but that is generally what happens.
 Employers do not generally pay leave for Bank Holidays either.
 (Confusingly, the banks are closed on Bank Holidays along with other businesses, but are also closed at other times too when other businesses would be open.)

-England and Wales has eight Bank Holidays a year:
+England and Wales have eight Bank Holidays a year:

 1 January New Year’s Day